On the Theoretical Guarantees for Parameter Estimation of Gaussian Random Field Models: A Sparse Precision Matrix Approach: Numerical performance of the proposed SPS method

 \section{Numerical performance of the proposed SPS method}

 In this section, the performance of the proposed algorithms is reported for both simulated and real data sets.
-To solve the STAGE-I problem, the sparsity parameter $\alpha$ in \eqref{eq:convexProgram}, was set to $1/\sqrt{n}$.
-Furthermore, the ADMM penalty sequence $\{\rho_{\ell}\}$ in Figure~\ref{alg:admm} was set to a geometrically increasing sequence $\rho_{\ell+1}=1.05\rho_{\ell}$ with $\rho_0=n$.
-In the simulation studies $R$ denotes the number of simulation replications.
-The numerical tests were carried on a laptop with an Intel core i5-4300U 1.90 GHz CPU and 8.0 GB memory.
+To solve the STAGE-I problem, the sparsity parameter $\alpha$ in \eqref{eq:convexProgram} was set to {$c\sqrt{\log(n)/N}$ (except for Section~\ref{sec:num4cor12} ) with $c=10^{-3}$}.
+Furthermore, to solve STAGE-I problem, we used a particular ADMM implementation displayed in Figure~\ref{alg:admm} of the online supplement, for which the penalty sequence $\{\rho_{\ell}\}$ is set to a geometrically increasing sequence $\rho_{\ell+1}=1.05\rho_{\ell}$ with $\rho_0=n$.
+In the simulation studies $R$ denotes the number of simulation replications. {The numerical tests were carried on computer with an Intel Xeon x5650 CPU and 12.0 GB memory.}